TurboGears/Ming/docs/tour.rst

         title = Field(str)
         text = Field(str)

-The first thing you'll notice about the code is the `Document` import -- all Ming models are descendants of the `Document` class.
+The first thing you'll notice about the code is the :class:`Document <ming.base.Document>` import -- all Ming models are descendants of the `Document` class.
 The next thing you'll notice is the `__mongometa__` inner class.
 This is where you'll give Ming information on how to map the class.
 (We group all the collection-oriented information under